Participatory design: What is and what makes it so great?

 We explore what is participatory design, and what exactly makes it such a great practice in usability research.
 We share tips and insights.

 As a relatively new approach to designing software, participatory design is proving itself to be an incredibly valuable tool in usability research.
-Here is our overview of participatory design and why it is being used by more and more usability specialists.
+Here is our in-depth article about participatory design and why it is being used by more and more usability specialists.

 Participatory design (in its origins also called and known as cooperative design, and its original homeland is Scandinavia) is a relatively new approach to designing products.
 It successfully involves the stakeholders, designers, researchers, and end-users in the design process to help ensure that the end product meets the needs of its intended user base.